-Most alcoholics use anger and anxiety as a weapon.
+Most alcoholics use anger and anxiety as weapons.
 They unconsciously try to do things to those around them in order to get a negative reaction out of others.
 Once the “other” person is acting like a loon, then the alcoholic can point their finger at the other person’s behaviors instead of looking at their own.
-The sad part of all this is that we are left being angry and then they just go and get plastered.
+The sad part of all this is that we are left being angry, then they go get plastered.
 We must learn how to not let them get to us.

 Rule Number One When Dealing With An Alcoholic

 Never fight and argue with an alcoholic.
 Under no circumstances should we ever step into the ring and fight with them.
 This means that we are going to need to learn how to get control of our reactions to all the things they are doing to push our buttons.
 We have to become tough as nails.